kba/semtonotes-utils/README.md

 #### `drawFromSvg(svgString, drawing)`
 Translate `svgString`, a string containing SVG, to shapes and draw them in `drawing`.
+- `@param Object options`
+- `@param Boolean options.relative` Load shapes relative to the current drawing
 #### `svgFromShapes(shapes)`
-Generate SVG from a list of shapes.
+Generate SVG from a list of shapes or a shapeGroup.
 Create a ShapeGroup from the rect/polygon of an SVG.
 - `@param string svgString` SVG as a string
 - `@param xrx.drawing.Drawing drawing` the drawing to create the group in
+- `@param Object options`
+- `@param Boolean options.relative` Load shapes relative to the current drawing
-- `@returns xrx.shape.ShapeGroup
+- `@returns xrx.shape.ShapeGroup`
 #### `svgFromDrawing(drawing)`
 Generate SVG from all shapes in a drawing.
 #### `navigationThumb(thumb, image)`